xmtp/awesome-xmtp/README.md

 * [GameChat](https://ethglobal.com/showcase/gamechat-4p5qj) - GameChat is a web3-native chat client implementation to enable gamers to chat with other gamers while enforcing identity claims using ZK
 * [Voice](https://ethglobal.com/showcase/audiox-huq8u) - Audio Call Dapp where user can connect with other people for audio call from wallet
 * [CryptoCupid](https://ethglobal.com/showcase/cryptocupid-cegju) - A decentralized anonymous human to human dating platform powered by Worldcoin and XMTP
+* [Vouch Messenger](https://ethglobal.com/showcase/vouch-messenger-qqvjm) - A native iOS app which is on a mission to make sure you know who you're talking to, through verification and social graphs we're creating a safe place to connect and have fun.

 ## Web3 Social 🌿